Planoise: History

 Construction began in 1962 on 13,000 new dwellings in Planoise, and continued until 1985.
 The first inhabitants settled in the new buildings in 1968.

 At the beginning of the 1970s, the first shops were under construction, and the church of Planoise was built in 1972.
-Soon after, Diderot school was built and the Cassin sector expanded.
+Soon after, Diderot school was built, and the Cassin sector expanded.
 This period is known as the "golden age" of Planoise.
-In 1977 the population was 12,000 inhabitants.
+In 1977, the population was 12,000 inhabitants.

 Like other areas of France at the time, Planoise came into economic and social difficulties.
 Since 1985 the area has been classed as a "sensitive urban zone" by the municipality, and 40% of the inhabitants aged 18–25 years are unemployed.

 In 2005, during the 2005 civil unrest in France, the "Forum" building was burned.
 Salah Gaham died in the fire.
 A policeman was attacked in the Cassin sector in 2009 who was attempting to stop a riot, and there was a hold-up of a bus at the Planoise bus stop in 2008.
 This followed many strikes by the bus conductors of Besançon public transport.

 To stop the civil unrest in Planoise, the municipality tried to react promptly by opening a commissionership in Cassin sector.
 However, it was burned in 2007.
 Police presence has been increased in the area.
-Since 2000, an area of the neighborhood was classed as a "zone franche urbaine" (exoneration of taxes for new firms created over the following 10 years), which has enabled the establishment of many new companies and businesses.
+Since 2000, an area of the neighborhood was classed as a "zone franche urbaine" (exoneration of taxes for new firms created over the following 10 years), enabling the establishment of many new companies and businesses.

 Geography

 Planoise is located in the west of Besançon, in the Canton of Besançon-1.
-Planoise is bounded on the west by Franois and Grandfontaine; Pirey to the north; Saint-Ferjeux and the center of Besançon to the east; and Velotte and Avanne-Aveney to the south.
+Planoise is bounded west by Franois and Grandfontaine; Pirey to the north; Saint-Ferjeux and the center of Besançon to the east; and Velotte and Avanne-Aveney to the south.
 The area is located in a plain measuring 300 hectares, between the hill of Planoise (490m) and the hill of Rosemont (466m).
 The river Doubs is one kilometre away.
 Two large woods surround the neighborhood: the wood "Monsieur" (en: "Sir Wood") and the wood of Pirey.

 The principal road is Dole street, which is also the principal road of Besançon.
 The west boulevard joins the area at Velotte.
 In the center of Planoisen the principal roads are Île-de-France avenue, Bourgonge road, and Franche-Comté street.